 Most Japanese whisky makers are heavily influenced by the Scotch whisky tradition.
 That’s why they tend to produce whisky distilled in pot stills, and aged in oak casks.

 However, there are a few key differences between Japanese whisky and Scotch whisky.
 The first difference relates to the use of raw distillates, which is a whisky straight from the still before it enters the cask.
-It is a colourless liquid that is extremely strong and quite harsh.
-The time it spends in the cask mellows its flavour and reduces its alcohol content.
+It is a colorless liquid that is extremely strong and quite harsh.
+The time it spends in the cask mellows its flavor and reduces its alcohol content.

 Because Scotland has almost 200 distilleries, it means they can easily trade raw distillates with one another to produce unique blended whiskies.
 In fact, some companies produce blended scotch whisky solely using raw distillates provided by other distilleries.

 Japan, on the other hand, only has a small number of distilleries.
 As a result, single distilleries will often produce different raw distillates in-house, then use them to create unique their own blended whiskies with unique flavor profiles.

 The in-house creation of distillates means Japanese distilleries will use a greater variety of techniques than a typical Scotch whisky distillery.
 A single Japanese distillery might have both wood and steel fermenters, multiple fermentation techniques, several types of pot stills, and a greater variety of oak casks for maturation.